sliskiCode/CV/README.md

 `ViewModel` has definition of supported intentions.
 Every action that `View` sends to the `ViewModel` has to be declared as intention.
 Intention reacts to the action with action transformation that produces unique status.
 In our case transformation is a backend call that downloads CV data.
 Transformed data are not ready to be displayed so intention uses reduction function to generate new immutable state.
 New state is pushed to `View` layer and renders there.
-All intention actions are transformed asynchronously and that is baked into ConnectableViewModel.kt.
+All intention actions are transformed asynchronously and that is baked into [ConnectableViewModel][mvi/src/main/kotlin/com/slesarew/mvi/ConnectableViewModel].

 #### Transformer
 Function that transform Action to Status data.
 Can be a backend call that returns data or fire and forget command like database save/update operation.